Statement of institutions with a participating interest of 3% or more

 - safeguarding Triodos Bank’s mission;

-- safeguarding Triodos Bank’s independence;
+- safeguarding Triodos Bank’s independence and continuity;

 The Board of SAAT approved the following proposals: